ballerina-platform/ballerina-lang/docs/AnnotationSummary.md

 #### Service Info

-A Doc annotation, which describes a Ballerina Service.
+A Doc annotation which describes a Ballerina Service.

 Generic meta information about Service or Connector.
-But this a supper set of Swagger 2.0 representation.
+But this a super set of Swagger 2.0 representation.

 Syntax: